 Philosopher turned inventor

+Arikawa, who had decided as a high school student that he would major in philosophy or theoretical physics, has a philosophy degree from Ritsumeikan University.
 Philosophy and fuzzy logic: the two might seem totally unrelated to the average person, but in Arikawa's mind they are merged into a harmonious whole.
 His research interests currently extend to the development of energy systems that use no fossil fuels and systems for killing viruses with ultrasonic waves.
 To this end he will enter a doctorate course at Osaka Electro-Communication University in April.

 The president's research fervor, in fact, may tend to distract him from his corporate management responsibilities.
 But he has recently found an effective management partner to share those responsibilities.